Homemade Brown Jug Cheese Soup: Hearty Comfort Food

 Yes, my family has actually eaten this soup sitting by the fireplace!

-My version of the soup has a potato soup base with the added taste of chicken, ham, and cheese!
+My version of the soup has a potato cheese soup base with the added taste of chicken and ham.

 Bonus: This soup serves a LOT of people!